YOUR GUIDE TO:

 To edit a form, click on a current field and adjust the settings on the right.
 Make sure to click, Save Form when you are happy with the changes.
 You can also Preview the form, first.

-To edit where the form is SENT (aka who on your team will receive the contact form submissions), go to Settings → Notifications.
+To edit where the form is SENT (what email address will receive the contact form submissions), go to Settings → Notifications.

 Reusables